BuiTanLan/ecommerce-microservices/readme.md

 - maximize performance, scalability and simplicity.
 - adding new feature to this mechanism is very easy without any breaking change in other part of our codes.
 New features only add code, we're not changing shared code and worrying about side effects.
 - easy to maintain and any changes only affect on one command or query (or a slice) and avoid any breaking changes on other parts
-- it gives us better separation of concerns and cross cutting concern (with help of mediatr behavior pipelines) in our code instead of a big service class for doing a lot of things.
+- it gives us better separation of concerns and cross cutting concern (with help of MediatR behavior pipelines) in our code instead of a big service class for doing a lot of things.

 With using [CQRS](https://event-driven.io/en/cqrs_facts_and_myths_explained/), our code will be more aligned with [SOLID principles](https://en.wikipedia.org/wiki/SOLID), especially with:

 - [Single Responsibility](https://en.wikipedia.org/wiki/Single-responsibility_principle) rule - because logic responsible for a given operation is enclosed in its own type.
 - [Open-Closed](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) rule - because to add new operation you don’t need to edit any of the existing types, instead you need to add a new file with a new type representing that operation.

-Here instead of some technical splitting for example a folder or layer for our `services`, one for `controllers` and one for `data models` that increase dependencies between our technical splitting, We cut each business functionality into some vertical slices, and inner each of this slices we have [technical folders structure](http://www.kamilgrzybek.com/design/feature-folders/) specific to that feature (command, handlers, infrastructure, repository, controllers, data models, ...).
+Here instead of some [Technical Splitting](http://www.kamilgrzybek.com/design/feature-folders/) for example a folder or layer for our `services`, `controllers` and `data models` which increase dependencies between our technical splitting and also jump between layers or folders, We cut each business functionality into some vertical slices, and inner each of these slices we have [Technical Folders Structure](http://www.kamilgrzybek.com/design/feature-folders/) specific to that feature (command, handlers, infrastructure, repository, controllers, data models, ...).

 Usually, when we work on a given functionality we need some technical things for example: